sanand0/openai-conversations/README.md

 ## Observations

 - [How the search tool works](./how-search-tool-works.md).
-Note: This is the search tool built into ChatGPT, not the SearchGPT mechanism.
+Note: This covers the search tool built into ChatGPT as well as the SearchGPT mechanism.
 - ChatGPT uses [Private Unicode Control Characters for Citations and Content References](./private-unicode-control-characters.md)
 - WIP: Parent messages have multiple children if:
   - ChatGPT shares 2 results and you picked one